heyjudeuk/echo3/content/posts/Fixing the buffer time problem in Microsoft Bookings.md

 #### Step 4: Create a buffer calendar event

-Click the plus sign below the last action you created (the second variable, which should be called **Initialize variable 1** by default.
+Click the plus sign below the last action you created (the second variable, which should be called **Initialize variable 1** by default).
 In the flyout on the left, search for **create event** and add it:

 ![Add the create event action in Microsoft Power Automate](/20240131/step_11.webp)